pantheon-systems/wordpress-at-scale/_pages/a-real-world-scalable-architecture.md

 *   Can they provide MySQL replication?
 Does it support HyperDB?
 *   What options do they offer for a Search Index?

-Beyond all that, there’s another key concern when it comes to running WordPress at scale, but it isn’t about the production infrastructure.
-It’s about how you can be agile and effective developing and debugging your site.
+Beyond that, there’s another key concern when it comes to running WordPress at scale, but it isn’t about the production infrastructure.
+It’s about how you can be agile and effective developing and debugging your site, and how to make sure this kind of complexity doesn't lead to a fear of deploying changes.

 [do_widget_area]